dpouzada/Watson_for_MANA/README.md

 #### Important advice here

-when you observe that the ratio if not 100%, the number of the misclassified articles will be indicated.
+When you observe that the ratio is not 100%, the number of the misclassified articles will be indicated.
 It is probably the case that you left it unsupervised.
 It is then crucial that you go back to the execution to observe especially for the misclassified articles whether sentences were wrongly classified by Watson Assistant, and wrongly added to the intents for training.
-When this is the case please go to Watson Assistant intents interface, find back this misclassified sentence (with Ctrl+F) and replace it in the correct intent.
-This will guarantee that the training is good and that the solution accuracy improves with time.
+When this is the case please go back to Watson Assistant intents interface, find back this misclassified sentence (with Ctrl+F) and move it (in two clicks literally) to the opposite correct intent.
+This will guarantee that the training is kept correct and consistent and that the solution accuracy improves with time.

 #### Personal technique
 In fact, I personally prefer to run the script without supervision very quickly and then check and correct mistakes at the end, from the information of the ratio.
-This allows you both to estimate how well the solution performs without supervision, and still correct the training if it went wrong.
+This allows both to estimate how well the solution performs without supervision, and still correct the training if it went wrong.
 The analogy here would be to teach a kid to walk.
 Either you keep your hand, supervise each of his steps, either you leave him walk by himself and only help him stand back up when he falls.
 Here, this amounts to answering “N” to all supervision settings as I did in the demo video above, and then if necessary correcting when the system went wrong afterwards.

 2)	What were the most recurring keywords associated with sentences classified as relevant in the past execution.
 This is an interesting information, analogously to the prospection function at the beginning, to make adjustments to the entities of the chatbot.